LeMayday/Astro-Object-Planning-Tool/README.md

 # Astrophotography
 Download and install Python from: https://www.python.org/downloads/windows/.
 Ensure Python is added to PATH during installation.
 Download and install PySiril by following the directions here: https://siril.org/tutorials/pysiril/#installation.
 Note: Download the file listed under "Download" (pysiril-X.X.XX-py3-none-any.whl).
-Then in a Powershell terminal, run the command listed below the file.
+In a Powershell terminal, navigate to your Downloads folder (cd Downloads).
+Then, run the command listed below the file (pip install pysiril-X.X.XX-py3-none-any.whl).

 The file structure needed for the code to run correctly is as follows (also written in a comment block in the code):